10 Best Herbal Juices For Allergies

 nepeta cataria juice

-Nepeta cataria, commonly known as catnip, has been traditionally used for its potential calming and anti-inflammatory properties.
+Nepeta cataria, commonly known as catnip, has been traditionally used for its potential health benefits, including its possible role in alleviating allergy symptoms.